Welcome to SoundHelix!

 - allows saving generated songs in MIDI (.mid) format

 - can be extended easily by providing additional implementations for the defined interfaces

 SoundHelix has left its experimental state.
 It already produces fancy tunes and can be used for quite complex music.
 Be aware, however, that things like the XML format and parts of the API might change drastically in the future.
-If you like SoundHelix, don't forget to click on the "I like" button in the "Resources" block on the right and consider making a donation.
+If you like SoundHelix, don't forget to click on the "I like" button in the "Resources" block on the left and consider making a donation.
 Feel free to comment on all documentation pages and FAQs!

 Questions?
 Bugs?
 Feature requests?
 Visit the SoundHelix Support Forum!

-Project development statistics provided by Ohloh:
+Project development statistics provided by Open HUB: